MustafaTRK/pycro/README.md

 ## About
 A simple and impressive macro, made with Python 3.9.1!
 ### Do I Recommend
-Remember, this will give you unfair power.
+Remember, this will give you unfair advantage.
 You are free to use it, but the responsibility is yours.
-Using "pycro" may be prohibited and you may be punished for using it.
+Using pycro may be prohibited and you may be punished for using it.

 ## Getting Started
 Pycro has been kept as customizable as possible.
 You will be able to set the following after starting pycro: